How to Watch YouTube on CarPlay or Android Auto (2026 Guide)

 It depends on how you want to use it:

-Suitable for users who prefer mirroring video from another device.
+Suitable for users who prefer streaming content from their phone.

 Each option serves a different use case.